authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 }
 ```

 Create an authentication flow by specifying the `type` and the `name`.
-Use the name `default` to refer to the generated flow according to your project configuration.
-This is the same flow that the default UI runs.
+Use the name `default` to use Builtin flows.
+Auth UI runs Builtin flows by default.

 ## Pass an input to a state of an authentication flow